-People will always ridicule and persecute people that they don’t understand, and there will always be people that we have to share a playground or similar lifestyle with that causes us to get associated with a negative and destructive group of people.
-As Christians though, we are rewarded for putting up with the ridicule from people; Jesus says in Matthew 5:11-12, “Blessed are you when others revile and persecute you and utter all kinds of evil against you falsely on my account.
+It is also common to be ridiculed for being different from popular culture.
+For the secular person, all they see is just some weird person who bases his or her whole life around something they can’t see, or someone with morals they don’t understand, like not having sex before marriage.
+Every time a Christian is portrayed in the mainstream media, they are always weird, socially awkward, or demonized.
+People will always ridicule and persecute people that they don’t understand, and the ridicule of the world is not something that should surprise us.
+As 1 Peter 4:12 says, “Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you.”
+One of the beauties of having to go through the ridicule and persecution, is that it has a reward.
+Jesus says in Matthew 5:11-12, “Blessed are you when others revile and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven.”
-If skateboarders can stay strong and keep going into those private properties to skate those concrete paradises, with the reward just being a new trick on film, than how much more the Christian?
-A genuine skateboarder will always be persecuted for skating on the streets, and a genuine Christian will always be persecuted for living a life that is contrary to popular culture, but there is always a reward awaiting those who stay strong and prevail.
+If skateboarders can stay strong and keep going into those private properties after being kicked out and harassed over and over again, than how much more the Christian in staying strong in their faith?
+A skateboarder will always be persecuted for skating in the streets, and a genuine Christian will always be persecuted for living a life that is contrary to popular culture, but there is always a reward awaiting those who stay strong and prevail.

 How can we point out the error in someone’s life choice that may have them headed down a destructive path in a way that is not coldhearted or judgmental?